Relative p-adic Hodge theory, II: Imperfect period rings: Supplemental foundations of perfectoid spaces

 \begin{lemma} Let $A$ be a Fontaine perfectoid Banach ring.
 Let $A = A_0 \to A_1 \to \cdots$ be a sequence of faithfully finite \'etale morphisms.
 Let $B$ be the completed direct limit of this sequence for the spectral seminorm.
 Then we have an isomorphism

 of Banach modules over $A$, where each quotient $A_m/A_{m-1}$ is equipped with the quotient norm induced by the spectral norm on $A_m$ and the direct sum is equipped with the supremum norm.
-In particular, the morphism $A \to B$ is pro-projective (hence topologically flat), and it splits in the category of Banach modules over $A$ (by projecting onto the first factor of \eqref{eq:refined Kiehl splitting1}). \end{lemma} \begin{proof} As in the proof of \cite[Lemma~9.2.8]{part1}, this is a consequence of Remark~\ref{R:complex almost optimal}. \end{proof} \begin{cor} Let $A$ be a Fontaine perfectoid Banach ring.
+In particular, the morphism $A \to B$ is pro-projective (hence $2$-pseudoflat by Lemma~\ref{L:pro-projective topologically flat}), and it splits in the category of Banach modules over $A$ (by projecting onto the first factor of \eqref{eq:refined Kiehl splitting1}). \end{lemma} \begin{proof} As in the proof of \cite[Lemma~9.2.8]{part1}, this is a consequence of Remark~\ref{R:complex almost optimal}. \end{proof} \begin{cor} Let $A$ be a Fontaine perfectoid Banach ring.
 Let $B$ be a completed direct limit of some faithfully finite \'etale $A$-algebras, each equipped with the spectral norm.
-Then $A \to B$ is topologically flat. \end{cor} \begin{proof} Combine Remark~\ref{R:reduce to countable} with Lemma~\ref{L:perfectoid tower splitting}. \end{proof}
+Then $A \to B$ is $2$-pseudoflat. \end{cor} \begin{proof} Combine Remark~\ref{R:reduce to countable} with Lemma~\ref{L:perfectoid tower splitting}. \end{proof}